-To get the most from outsourcing these services, you need to develop a service level agreement (SLA) that does exactly what you want it to do.
+To get the most from these offshoring services, you need to develop an SLA that does exactly what you want it to do.

 - Secure performance commitments as measured against key metrics

 - Create incentives for providers to meet these commitments

 - Generate options to help you take corrective action for deficient performance